-In order to successfully share a room, all persons must be open to communication, flexibile, and respectful.
+In order to successfully share a room, all persons must be respectful, adaptable, and open to communication.
 Learning to live with another person, to acknowledge and respect each other's differences, and to allow one another the space to grow are some of the most valuable parts of the residence experience.
-It is not our expectation that roommates become best friends, however, it is important that students take this opportunity to learn new things and develop.
+It is not our expectation that roommates become best friends; however, it is important that students take this opportunity to learn new things and develop.

-Roommates should be open to new ideas and experiences in order for this relationship to succeed!
-Living in residence can be a very positive experience and be lots of fun!
+Living in residence can lead to great memories and lifelong friendships!
 It is important to embrace differences and be open to new ideas.
 Experience has shown that discussing the following issues can help roommates prevent misunderstandings: